Why Should I Use Rich Text in Project Management Software?

 - Rich text

 Plain text documents only support basic, simple text including numbers, symbols, and line breaks.
 Plain text files can't save formatting options, such as fonts, colors, or text sizes.
-In fact, if you convert another type of document to plain text, it will automatically strip the document of all of these settings.
+If you convert another type of document to plain text, it will automatically strip the document of all of these settings.

 If you’ve ever used the Notepad program on your computer or opened a TXT file then you’ve seen a plain text document.
 Some plain text editors provide font and size settings, but these settings only change how the entire file looks on your screen.

-This inability to support any formatting makes plain text documents very difficult to read.
-Which is why plain text documents are typically only used for creating files that software programs and applications need to read.
+This inability to support any formatting makes plain text documents very difficult to read, which is why they are typically only used for creating files that software programs and applications need to read.
 With the lack of formatting, systems can more easily scan, upload, and interpret the data within a file.

 Rich text documents allow you to add formatting to sections of the text.
-For instance, you can create headings and paragraphs, bold and italicize fonts, underline phrases, add bullet points, and highlight keywords.
+You can create headings and paragraphs, bold and italicize fonts, underline phrases, add bullet points, and highlight keywords.

 You can also choose different fonts, text sizes, and colors, add hyperlinks, and embed images or objects.
 Rich text documents can include page formatting options, such as custom page margins, line spacing, and tab widths.
 With rich text, it’s easy to create columns, add tables, and format your documents in a way that makes them easier to read.

 Most word processors, such as Microsoft Word, Lotus Word Pro, and AppleWorks, create rich text documents.
 Google Docs is another program that supports rich text formatting.
-Excluding web pages, the majority of digital text you read on a daily basis is formatted using rich text.
+Excluding web pages, the majority of digital text you read every day is formatted using rich text.

 While web pages look like they’re using rich text, most of them have actually been created using HTML.
 To the end user, the formatting looks the same, but the creation process is different.